-- 1. Cell phones, Ipads(confiscated for misuse), and music players should not be visible or heard during the school day.
+- 1. Cell phones and music players should not be visible or heard during the school day.
 Students violating this policy will have their device submitted to the Academy Principal's office where it will be held until the end of the day.
-The first offense will require the student to serve a JUG, a second offense will require a \$20 fine to release the device from the Academy Principal's Office (all money will be turned over to the Missions Fund).
-Any subsequent offense will require a parent to pick up the device and a \$50 fine. - 2.
+The first offense will require the student to serve a JUG.
+Any subsequent offense will require a parent to pick up the device and a 3 hour JUG. - 2.
 Misuse of iPads is doing anything on the iPad during class time that the teacher has not instructed you to do.
-NO GAMES WILL BE PLAYED DURING SCHOOL HOURS.
-Anytime a student is caught playing a game or caught with a game in his history between 7:56 a.m. and 3:08 p.m. the student's iPad will be confiscated.
+NO GAMES WILL BE PLAYED DURING SCHOOL HOURS, Anytime a student is caught playing a game or caught with a game in his history between 7:56 a.m. and 3:08 p.m. the student's iPad will be confiscated.
 The confiscation of the student's iPad will result in a 3 hour JUG. - 3.
 Social media is prohibited at school and will result in confiscation of the electronic device used to access the site.
 Any pictures taken of any student and posted on a social media website without the permission of the individual during school hours will result in a 3 hour JUG.
 Any pictures of students or faculty posted on social media with the intent of mocking the individual will result in at least a 3 hour JUG and up to suspension or expulsion. - 4.
 Water bottles are permitted in classrooms as long as the teacher allows them.
 No water bottles are to be in the theater, computer labs, or science labs.
 Water is the only substance allowed in the water bottles.
 No sports drinks, pop/soda, or other beverages are allowed.
 Water bottles cannot exceed 24 ounces in size. - 5.
 Food and beverages are permitted in the Carty Fox Commons only.